-Your employees may have concerns about possible exposure to COVID-19 - and how to tell the difference between symptoms of the virus and other common illnesses.
+As your employees return to work, they may still have concerns about possible exposure to COVID-19 - and how to tell the difference between symptoms of the virus and other common illnesses.
 It is important to educate your employees about the symptoms of COVID-19.
 These resources will help you and your workers recognize symptoms.